buzurgmexrubon/Buzruk.GenericRepository/CONTRIBUTING.md

 ## Coding Style

 We recommend following consistent coding style throughout the project.
-If you're unsure about the preferred style, you can use tools like [linter name for .NET] (replace with the appropriate linter for your project) to automatically format your code.
+If you're unsure about the preferred style, you can use tools like editorconfig to format your code.

 ## Unit Tests